sunggun-yu/chef-rabbitmq-cluster/README.md

 # rabbitmq-cluster Cookbook

-This cookbook is wrapper of Opscode rabbitmq cookbook.
-It configures rabbitmq cluster by executing rabbitmqctl command.
+Installs and configures a RabbitMQ cluster.

-Please take a look at the Vagrant file and roles directory as an example.
+This cookbook builds upon the [rabbitmq cookbook][1] which is used within the Chef Server itself.
+It properly sets the attributes needed to build a RabbitMQ cluster using the `rabbitmqctl` commands.

 ## Supported Platforms
-rabbitmq-cluster cookbook has tested on the Vagrant box in below.
+- Ubuntu 12.04, 14.04

-- ubuntu/trusty64
+- CentOS (RHEL) 5.11, 6.6

-- ubuntu/precise64
+## Attributes
-- chef/centos-6.5
+## Usage
-- chef/debian-7.7
+## Resources/Providers

 ## Attributes